G-Code Programming

 IMPORTANT: Use Program Automation to load only one compiled library that defines a custom T-code onto the controller.
 If you try to load two or more compiled libraries that have a custom T-code, it will cause an error to occur when you try to reset the controller.
 To stop this error from occurring, you must remove the compiled libraries from Program Automation.

-To invoke custom T-codes in an AeroScript program, you must specify a G-code T-letter and an integer argument on a program line.
-The example that follows shows you how to invoke the AeroScript procedure that is defined by the custom T-code in the previous example:
+To use custom T-codes in an AeroScript program, you must specify a G-code T-letter and an integer argument on a program line.
+The example that follows shows you how to use the AeroScript procedure that is defined by the custom T-code in the previous example:

 T10